-In yesterday’s lesson I pointed out the critical importance of building a strong self-image if you want to live a happy, successful and fulfilling life.
+In yesterday’s lesson, I pointed out the critical importance of building a strong self-image if you want to live a happy, successful, and fulfilling life.
 I then outlined the first five ways to build your self-image.
-In today’s lesson I will continue this two part series with the remaining five points.
+In today’s lesson, I will continue this two-part series with the remaining five points.

-For the sake of this lesson, I define your self-image as the combination of your self-worth, self-confidence, self-esteem, self-respect, because they really all do impact how you look at yourself.
+For the sake of this lesson, I define your self-image as the combination of your self-worth, self-confidence, self-esteem, and self-respect, because they really all do impact how you look at yourself.

 6. Focus On Your Self-talk—Your self-talk is the conversations you have with yourself.
-If those conversations focus on your faults, mistakes, weaknesses or insecurities, it will be impossible to feel good about yourself.
+If those conversations focus on your faults, mistakes, weaknesses, or insecurities, it will be impossible to feel good about yourself.
 Become aware of these conversations and make sure they stay positive.
 When they get negative, analyze the reason behind your thoughts and work to correct them.

-As I said in It’s a New Day when you make mistakes, learn all you can learn from them and use your self-control to move on.
+As I said in It’s a New Day, when you make mistakes, learn all you can learn from them and use your self-control to move on.
 Learning to control the conversations you have with yourself is critical to building a strong self-image.

 7. Practice Daily Self-discipline—As I said in my post, The Hidden Benefit of Discipline, there is a direct link between your self-image and your self-discipline.
 When you do what you know you should do, you will feel great about yourself.
-At the same time when you don’t do the things you know you should, it has the opposite effect.
+At the same time, when you don’t do the things you know you should, it has the opposite effect.
 Go do something you have been putting off and see how you feel about yourself when you are done.

 8. Don’t Be So Hard on Yourself—This point is a fine line.
 On one hand, if you don’t push and stretch yourself, you will never become all you are capable of becoming.
 At the same time, you need to recognize that it’s okay to give yourself a break from time to time.
 No one is perfect.
 We all make mistakes.
 We all have weaknesses.
-Learn to push yourself to be your best, but at the same time don’t beat yourself up if you’re not perfect.
+Learn to push yourself to be your best, but at the same time, don’t beat yourself up if you’re not perfect.

 9. Learn How to Deal with Criticism—One of the things that I often see that destroys a person’s self-image is their inability to accept and process criticism.
 I would bet I have received constructive feedback or criticism more than a thousand times.
-While all feedback and criticism is hard at first, the key is to be able to learn all you can learn from it, and then to use your self-control to stop thinking about it.
+While all feedback and criticism are hard at first, the key is to be able to learn all you can learn from it, and then to use your self-control to stop thinking about it.
 Dwelling on criticism is a self-image killer.

 If you are struggling with your self-image, then starting today, incorporate these 10 tips into your daily routine.
-When you get down on yourself, re-read part 1 and part 2 of this lesson.
+When you get down on yourself, re-read Part 1 and Part 2 of this lesson.

 Bonus Tip: Stop hanging out with people who tear you down and start hanging around the people who lift you up.
 The people you allow in your life will influence the person you become.